scottfalbo/grid-tracking/README.md

 ## Description

-A C# implementation of a `Map` data structure for tracking movement.
+A C# implementation of a `Map` data structure for tracking the movement of multiple targets.
 The map contains a `Dictionary` of coordinates and a list of each cells inhabitants.
 Class properties and methods are detailed below.

 ---